triangledirt/books/RAPE!.md

 That bitch was born a whore.
 Lived every day of her life as a whore.
 Just didn't know it yet.
 Some bitches is like that.
 They don't know theyselves.
 They think they be little angels.
 In reality they be whores.
 Takes someone like me to teach 'em.

 A whore will beg for cock.
 Beg you for it like that bitch back there begged for it.
-Dressin' with her panties all stickin' out her legs, dress half on---she beggin' for cock.
+Dressin' with her panties all stickin' out her legs, dress half on—she beggin' for cock.

 A bitch like that want to get fucked.
 Ain't never been fucked in her life.
 But needs cock, needs it like you or I needs air.
 She be playin' around with dildos but a bitch like that wants the real thing, hard and hot between her legs.